 The aims and objectives of the A47/A11 Thickthorn junction scheme are to:

-- increase the reliability of the junction, reducing journey times and providing capacity for future traffic growth
+- reduce congestion, make journey times more reliable, and increase capacity for future traffic growth

 The scheme in detail